PASSID

 Step 1 User creates a PASSID share token

-The wallet creates a scoped share the applicant can hand to a verifier without exposing raw bank statements or repeated document uploads.
+The wallet creates a scoped share the applicant can hand to a verifier without exposing raw financial statements or repeated document uploads.

 Step 2 Institution sends token to /api/v1/bridge/verify